streamingfast/firehose-docs/content/operators/concepts/components.md

 ---

-As a complement to the [Data Flow]({{< ref "./data-flow" >}}) section, below we'll discuss in more detail each of the components which constitue the `Firehose` system.
+As a complement to the [Data Flow]({{< ref "./data-flow" >}}) section, below we'll discuss in more detail each of the components which constitute the `Firehose` system.

+---

 ## Architecture